 - All Festival volunteers wear a Festival badge and may be approached with any problem.
 All teachers/parents/ guardians/carers are asked to report all incidents of any nature to anyone wearing a badge.
 All reported incidents will be handled in accordance with the Safe Working Practice and Festival Child Protection best practice advice.
 In addition we will ensure the availability of a quiet area / room where concerns can be expressed in private.

 - For the duration of a Festival all teachers/parents/guardians/carers are responsible for the continuous care and supervision of their own children/pupils.
 If they are unable to attend personally, they must delegate their responsibilities to an identified adult and ensure that their children/pupils are aware of the identity and name of the person responsible for their care.
 This includes supervision throughout all Festival venues, practice and changing rooms that may be provided.
-The Festival cannot take responsibility for any property left unattended.

 - No unauthorised photography, audio or video recording of children and young people is allowed in the performance areas at our Festivals.
 Where parents/guardians/carers do not wish photos to be taken at all, then the responsible adult attending should ensure that their child is not included in official photos.